-Lebanon has been hit by string of violent incident since Hezbollah declared involvement in neighbouring Syria's civil war.
+Lebanon has been hit by string of violent incidents since Hezbollah declared involvement in neighbouring Syria's civil war.

-Below are the major incidents that struck the country since May:
+Below are some of the incidents that have struck the country since:

 February 3, 2014: A suicide bomber detonates an explosive belt inside a public minibus in Choueifat, south of Beirut, killing himself and another person and wounded three people, according to government sources.